apike/allenpike.com/_posts/2024-05-31-llms-trained-on-internet.md

 But we do know **it’s not just the internet**.

 Recently, LLM trainers have hit a “[data wall](https://www.theverge.com/2024/4/1/24117828/the-internet-may-not-be-big-enough-for-the-llms)”.
-More data generally improves model training, but OpenAI already has roughly all the data on the internet – even inconvenient-to-access data like [Youtube video transcriptions](https://www.theverge.com/2024/4/6/24122915/openai-youtube-transcripts-gpt-4-training-data-google).
+More data generally improves model training, but OpenAI already has roughly all the data on the web – even inconvenient-to-access data like [Youtube video transcriptions](https://www.theverge.com/2024/4/6/24122915/openai-youtube-transcripts-gpt-4-training-data-google).
 So other than training ever-larger models on the same internet data, how can they make better LLMs?

 The answer, for labs with money, is acquiring and creating non-public data.
 At first, their focus was making existing training data more useful, or adding existing non-public data to the training pool.
 For example: